pierrebarry/life_tables_genetic_diversity_marine_fishes/README.md

-# :fish: Life tables drive genetic diversity in marine fishes  :fish:
+# :fish: Life tables drive genetic diversity in marine fishes :dna:

-:fish:
 Scripts and files to generate results and output of the article
-:fish:

 > Barry P., Broquet T., Gagnaire P.-A., 2021.
 Life tables drive genetic diversity in marine fishes.
 Evolution Letters